Softball at the Summer Olympics: Rules

 Women's softball was the female version of baseball played at the Games since women's baseball was not included on the program.
 Rule differences between Olympic softball and baseball included: 1) ball is pitched underhand.
 The ball must weigh between 6.25 oz and 7 oz.
 The pitcher's mound is the same height as the rest of the playing surface, with the infield being covered in dirt instead of grass.
 The distance of the outfield fence is measured from home plate at 200 ft and the distance between bases is 60 ft instead of the 90 ft of Olympic baseball.
 Games at the Olympics have seven innings compared to baseball's nine innings.

 Format

-At the Olympics, eight teams competed being chosen to compete at the Olympics based on the following criteria: One team was the host nation.
+Between 1996 to 2008, eight teams competed being chosen to compete at the Olympics based on the following criteria: One team was the host nation.
 Four teams were chosen because they were the semifinalists at the most recent ISF Women's World Championship.
 The three remaining nations were chosen based on regional qualification tournaments.
 The preliminary round of competition was formatted as a round robin competition, with the top four point earning teams advancing to the semifinals.
 During this stage, the semifinal team with the best record automatically advanced to the finals.
 "The other semifinal winner plays the team that lost to the superior seminal winner.
 The winner of this game goes to the final."